In this article:

 - Recommended for use in viral infections in the pediatric group

-- Aspirin has shown benefit in hypertension in pregnancy (preeclampsia) by suppressing thromboxane A2.
+- It has shown benefit in hypertension in pregnancy (preeclampsia) by suppressing thromboxane A2.
+(9)

 3. Traditional NSAIDs/non-selective COX inhibitors

-Traditional NSAIDs inhibit both types of COX enzymes and thus produce anti-inflammatory and analgesic effects.
-They are more effective at reducing pain associated with concomitant inflammation, such as osteoarthritic pain and dysmenorrhea.
+Traditional NSAIDs are more effective at reducing pain associated with concomitant inflammation, such as osteoarthritic pain and dysmenorrhea.

 NSAIDs are more effective than acetaminophen for primary dysmenorrhea and osteoarthritis.
 However, they are associated with a higher incidence of adverse effects, such as headache, drowsiness, nausea, and indigestion.